pinztrek/FreeTAKServer_support/README.md

     tail -f /var/log/fts.log
     ```

+- You'll want to setup logrotate to rotate the log files
+    ```
+    sudo cp fts.logrotate /etc/logrotate.d

+    sudo chmod 644 /etc/logrotate.d/fts.logrotate
+    ```

+Cron runs logrotate nightly, so it will pickup the config file and start rotating the FTS console log.

 - Normal FTS logging can also be found in it's log directories.
 For PIP installs on debian it's normally in /usr/local/lib:

     ```